Participating in a Clinical Trial

 If you would like to schedule an appointment please call the Ohio State University Veterinary Medical Center at 614-292-3551.
 We continually strive to improve the care and treatment of animals, large and small.

-For a complete list of our current clinical trial click here
+For a complete list of our current clinical trials click here.

-Please sign up to receive updates about our current clinical trials here, and stay tuned to our website if you do not see a current trial that fits you pet.
-We are always trying to improve the well being of our animals and new studies are being added every month.
+Please sign up to receive updates about our current clinical trials here, and stay tuned to our website if you do not see a current trial that fits your pet.
+We are always trying to improve the well-being of our animals and new studies are being added every month.